 Take a boat tour along the Amalfi Coast

-A trip to the Amalfi coast is a bucket list activity to many, with it being dubbed as having one of the most stunning coastlines in the world.
-There is arguably no better way to explore the coast than on the water itself, making an Amalfi Coast boat tour the perfect experience.
+A trip to the Amalfi coast is a bucket list activity for many, dubbed as having one of the most stunning coastlines in the world.
+There is arguably no better way to explore the coast than on the water, making an Amalfi Coast boat tour the perfect experience.

 Most boat tours will pick you up from the Marina before cruising along the crystal-clear waters of the Tyrrhenian Sea.
 You will make stops at the coastal towns of Positano and Amalfi, where you can wander through their narrow cobblestone streets and grab a bite to eat.